Mats Hummels re-joins Borussia Dortmund: Defender leaves Bayern Munich in €38m deal | Goal.com

 Hummels left Dortmund for Bayern in 2016 having spent eight years at Signal-Iduna Park and establishing himself as one of the best centre-backs in world football.

-He has continued to enjoy success in Bavaria, winning three Bundesliga title, but will now return to Dortmund in a deal worth a reported €38 million (£33.8m/$42.5m).
+He has continued to enjoy success in Bavaria, winning three Bundesliga titles, but will now return to Dortmund in a deal worth a reported €38 million (£33.8m/$42.5m).

+The German defender picked up his fifth Bundesliga title last season as they recovered from a poor start to win the league by two points, edging out Hummels' former club Dortmund.

+The 30-year-old also won his second DFB Pokal as Bayern beat RB Leipzig 3-0, but it was far from a straightforward season for the central defender.